 If an employee becomes a student while they are employed, their affiliation is updated to include the additional affiliation of student while they are an enrolled student.

-When an employee leaves the University, after a 90-day grace period, their UCInetID and associated directory entry are moved into the hold database and they are no longer included in the campus online or printed directories and are no longer elligible for services that are authenticated using UCInetIDs.
+When an employee leaves the University, after a 90-day grace period, their UCInetID and associated directory entry are deactivated in the identity management system.
+Deactivated entries do not appear in the campus online directory and are no longer elligible for services that are authenticated using UCInetIDs.

 When an employee retires, and notifies the Center for Emeriti & Retirees that they would like to keep their UCInetID, their affiliation becomes retiree and they will remain in the campus IdM system indefinitely.
 Upon retiring, their last title is maintained in the directory with the word “Retired” appended.
 Email forwarding services will continue to be provided.

-Sponsored Guest UCInetIDs have the affiliation of guest in our identity management system.
-Sponsored Guest UCInetIDs must be renewed by their sponsor annually and are moved to the hold database and removed from the active identity management system when they expire.
+Sponsored UCInetIDs have the affiliation of guest in our identity management system.
+Sponsored UCInetIDs must be renewed by their sponsor annually.
+Sponsored UCInetIDs that are not renewed are deactivated in the identity management system when they expire.